a-maliarov/amazoncaptcha/docs/installation.rst

 Python Support
 --------------

-AmazonCaptcha supports all the versions of Python after 3.5
+AmazonCaptcha supports all the versions of Python starting from 3.6

 +-----------------------------+-------+-------+-------+-------+-------+-------+
 | **Python**                  |**3.9**|**3.8**|**3.7**|**3.6**|**3.5**|**3.4**|